3D render of a penguin

 Week 6 - Picking up pace

-In week six, you’ll pick up the pace as you learn to construct run cycles.
+In week six, you’ll pick up the pace as you learn how to make a character run.
+After learning about the mechanics, you'll construct a run cycle before modifying it to show personality.

 Week 7 - Moving through space

-This week, you’ll explore how to move characters on complex paths whilst avoiding the common issue of sliding feet.
+This week, you’ll explore how to move characters on complex paths, and irregular surfaces, all whilst avoiding the common issue of sliding feet.

 Week 8 - Breaking things up

-In week eight, you’ll learn how to start, stop, and transition between cycles, to create variety in your animation.
+In week eight, you’ll start to add some real life and performance to your animation.

 Week 9 - Lifting and carrying